 Combs drove a 1958 Chevrolet panel truck loaded with tools to different churches, recreation centers, and homes to meet with families to get the idea started.

 They would set up impromptu workshops and teach autistic children how to build 3-D printers and instruments.

 Within a few months, Combs had raised enough money to get a permanent space in their current hometown of Denver, and a warehouse.

 TACT features a variety of different programs including science, technology, engineering, and math (STEM), instrument building, welding, carpentry, auto mechanics, woodworking, graphic design, and photography.
 TACT also transitions its students into jobs.

 Learning these trades is also therapeutic for children and young adults on the autism spectrum.
-Even though they may not know it, they are receiving frustration tolerance therapy, and improving executive function, fine motor, and gross motor skills.
+Even though they may not know it, they’re receiving frustration tolerance therapy, and improving executive function, fine motor, and gross motor skills.

 Furthermore, these trades often don’t require a lot of social interaction.
 For instance, someone on the autism spectrum can be a skilled mechanic without having to interact with strangers too much.

-TACT currently works with 507 students and has an 86 percent job placement rate, Combs said.
+TACT currently works with 507 students and has an 86 percent job-placement rate, Combs said.
 Some of the organization’s students have gone on to work for Audi and other large companies.
-A company called CTI that manufacturers credit cards hired one of TACT’s students, and came back to the organization asking for 30 more.
+A company called CTI, which manufacturers credit cards, hired one of TACT’s students, and came back to the organization asking for 30 more.